 - In-depth Knowledge: Since they engage with your business regularly, internal auditors have a comprehensive understanding of your operations.

-- Broad Scope: Internal audits can encompass various areas, from financial operations to compliance and risk management.
+- Broad Scope: Internal audits can span financial operations, compliance, and risk management.

 For instance, imagine you are managing a retail chain and want to assess the efficiency of your inventory management system.
 An internal audit could involve evaluating stock accuracy, identifying risks such as obsolescence or wastage, and reviewing the effectiveness of your supply chain.
 Auditors would then provide recommendations for improvements.
 Given that internal audits are often conducted regularly, you would receive continuous feedback throughout the year to ensure everything remains on track.